foldda/snappable/README.md

 **Q:** What do all Lego blocks have in common?
 **A:** They use the same type of joints for connecting to the other blocks.

-Lego inspires us that a universal joint structure for connecting the modules, that is both generic and simple, can support an ultimately flexible and expandable modular architecture.
+Lego inspires us that a universal joint structure for connecting the modules is the key that supports an ultimately flexible and expandable modular architecture.
 For achiving a similar modular software architecture, this means it would require generic and universal component interfacing - that is, in the software terms, a standardized system and method for software component modules to exchange data,

 Snappable is a library for such generic component interfacing.
 Just like the generic Lego joints that enable joining and Lego blocks when building Lego models, the Snappable component interface allows any compatible components to connect and exchange data between each other, while allows the components to independently changing their data models.
 Like the Lego joints, the simple Snappable interface is "static" and maintainance-free, and it makes compatible software components "Lego-like" - meaning they can be independently developed, freely evolve and, by always maintaining inter-components-communication, interchangeable (more on how this is achieved later).